TensorRT Compilation¶

 TensorRT can provide 2-10x faster inference compared to standard frameworks like PyTorch or ONNX Runtime, with lower latency and higher throughput.
 However, TensorRT compilation is complex:

-- Hardware-specific: Engines must be compiled for specific GPU architectures
+- Hardware-specific: Engines must be compiled for a specific GPU architecture

 - Time-consuming: Compilation can take 10-60 minutes per model